 We have seen that by the 1970s MT systems were being developed which had succeeded in avoiding many of the defects of first generation MT.
-This fact alone, however, would not be sufficient to explain the dramatic revival of interest in the field toward the latter end of the decade.
+This fact alone, however, would not be sufficient to explain the dramatic revival of interest in the field toward the latter end of the decade - the very fact that Machine Translation is once more a primary topic in symposia like this one bears witness to its renewed importance.
 We also have to take into account the coincidence of two other important contributory factors.